 As we go deeper into the winter season, more and more people are getting sick and seeking hospital care.
 The covid season has not let up, and hospitals are feeling more burdened.
 Like any workplace, where there is too much stress, too little staff, and a lot of work, mistakes are bound to happen.
-Our Philadelphia medication errors attorneys at The Weitz Firm are familiar with the tragic stories associated with medication errors.
+Our Philadelphia medication errors attorneys at The Weitz Firm, LLC are familiar with the tragic stories associated with medication errors.
 We are here to help you or your loved one get the compensation and justice you deserve.

 Covid has shown a spotlight on the weaknesses of our hospital and health care system in our nation.
 Medical staff is overworked, and patients overrun hospitals.
 At its worst, patients are lining the hallways waiting for rooms to clear.
 Amongst all that chaos, mistakes will be made.
 Thankfully some people are working hard to put systems in place to keep everyone healthy.